DreamFold/FoldFlow/README.md

 We propose a new family of [Flow Matching](https://openreview.net/forum?id=PqvMRDCJT9t) methods called FoldFlow tailored for distributions on SE(3) and with a focus on protein backbone generation.
 Our 3 proposed methods are:

 - The first one is **FoldFlow-base**.
 Inspired by [Riemannian Flow Matching](https://arxiv.org/abs/2302.03660), we develop a Flow Matching approach to generate data living on SO(3) manifold.
-- The second one is **FoldFlow-OT** which generalizes FoldFlow-base by drawing samples from a minibatch optimal transport coupling similarly to [OT-CFM](https://arxiv.org/abs/2302.00482).
+- The second one is **FoldFlow-OT** which generalizes FoldFlow-base by drawing samples from a minibatch optimal transport coupling similar to [OT-CFM](https://arxiv.org/abs/2302.00482).
 - The third one is **FoldFlow-SFM**, a stochastic version of FoldFlow-OT.

 Our experiments include: